sssangamkrmishra-dev/BTP/docs/design_ingestion_interceptor.md

 │                         interceptor.py                               │
 │                    (IngestionInterceptor class)                       │
 │                                                                      │
-│  Orchestrates all components in a 7-stage sequential pipeline        │ └───┬──────┬──────┬──────┬──────┬──────┬──────┬───────────────────────┘
+│  Orchestrates all components in an 8-stage sequential pipeline.      │ │  Stage 0 (packet_receiver + protocol) is optional and runs upstream  │
+│  when start_packet_listener() is called.                              │
+└───┬──────┬──────┬──────┬──────┬──────┬──────┬───────────────────────┘
     │      │      │      │      │      │      │
     ▼      │      │      │      │      │      │